Pr\"ufer algebraic spaces: Introduction

+In Section~\ref{prosec}, we define the {\em pro-open immersions} via the functors of points, and characterize them in Theorems~\ref{topth} and \ref{critproopen} up to a minor restriction as those flat monomorphisms that induce topological embeddings of the underlying topological spaces.
+In addition, we describe in \S\ref{ftsec} pro-open immersions of finite type.
+Finally, we establish approximation theory for pro-open immersions, but since it is not used in the paper, this is done in the appendix.

+In Section~\ref{pairsec}, we introduce {\em Pr\"ufer algebraic spaces and pairs}.
+Theorem~\ref{prufpairth} and Corollary~\ref{prufspaceth} provide $8$ equivalent descriptions of Pr\"ufer pairs and spaces.
+In particular, we show that for an integral qcqs algebraic space $X$, the following are equivalent: (a) $X$ is Pr\"ufer, (b) $X$ does not admit non-trivial blow ups, (c) some, and hence any, affine presentation of $X$ is the spectrum of a Pr\"ufer ring.

-Finally, we study valuation algebraic spaces in \S\ref{valsec}.
-These are Pr\"ufer algebraic spaces with a single closed point.
+Finally, we study valuation algebraic spaces in Section~\ref{valsec}.
 We show that if a valuation space $X$ is separated then it is the spectrum of a valuation ring, and give various examples of non-separated (hence non-schematic) valuation spaces.
-In \S\ref{valcritsec}, we establish Zariski-local valuative criteria of separatedness, universal closedness, and properness, in which one does not extend the fraction field of the valuation.
+In \S\ref{valcritsec}, we establish a Zariski-local valuative criterion of universal closedness, in which one does not extend the fraction field of the valuation.
 Note that in order to achieve Zariski-locality it is necessary to deal with all valuation algebraic spaces, including the non-separated ones.
-Finally, we prove a stronger criterion of properness in Theorem~\ref{valcritth}.
-This is an analog of \cite[Prop.
-3.2.3]{temrz}, and this is the criterion we will need in \cite{nag}.
+Finally, we prove a stronger criterion of separatedness (Propositions~\ref{sepcritprop}) and properness (Theorem~\ref{valcritth}).
+The latter is an analog of \cite[Proposition 3.2.3]{temrz}, and this is the criterion we use in \cite{nag}.